International HL7 Implementations: Mexico

 The main user of HL7 in Mexico is the Mexican Institute for Social Security (IMSS).
-IMSS have been developing V3 messaging for three years and currently have 19 active messages across 9 domains with a further 24 messages currently in development.
-They are using a modified version of Veteran's VISTA in combination with middleware which transforms from VISTA's native V2 messages to V3 and vice versa.
+IMSS has been developing V3 messaging for three years and currently has 19 active messages across 9 domains with a further 24 messages currently in development.
+IMSS is using a modified version of Veteran's VISTA in combination with middleware which transforms from VISTA's native V2 messages to V3 and vice versa.

 There is also a joint project in progress to develop an HL7 Gateway with Microsoft.
-It is envisaged that this project will enable systems to exchange HL7 messages with IMSS without concerning themselves with HL7 translation.
+It is envisaged that this project will enable systems to exchange HL7 messages with IMSS without concerning itself with HL7 translation.

 HL7 Mexico has also been working to make government agencies such as the Ministry of Health aware of the importance of HL7 in exchanging healthcare information.

 As well as improving external links, HL7 Mexico has also been working to improve its internal processes and encourage new membership across the board.